Unleashing the Power of Continual Learning on Non-Centralized Devices: A Survey: Solutions provided for alleviating catastrophic forgetting and distribution shift in Non-Centralized Continual Learning

 It assumes that the device or server can acquire other proxy datasets and use them for knowledge distillation to facilitate the transfer of previous and new knowledge.
 The authors in \cite{wu2024federated} propose FedCLASS mitigate catastrophic forgetting in federated class-incremental learning scenarios where data volume and class diversity expand over time.
 The core idea of FedCLASS is to use new-class augmented self-distillation, where class scores of new classes predicted by current models are utilized to enrich the class scores of historical models.
 This augmented knowledge is then used for self-distillation, enabling more precise knowledge transfer from historical to current models.
 During the training process, FedCLASS maintains a historical model on each client that represents the model's state before the current incremental task.
 For each sample, FedCLASS reconstructs the historical model's output by scaling the old class scores and appending new class scores predicted by the current model.
 This reconstructed output serves as a soft label to guide the training of the current model through self-distillation.
 Experimental results show that FedCLASS significantly outperforms baseline methods in terms of reducing the average forgetting rate and improving global accuracy.
 Across four datasets with different class-incremental learning settings, FedCLASS consistently achieves higher global accuracy and lower average forgetting rates compared to state-of-the-art methods.
 For instance, on the EMNIST dataset with three incremental tasks, FedCLASS achieves a global accuracy of 74.44\% and an average forgetting rate of 22.05\%, while the best baseline method only reaches 61.79\% global accuracy with a 42.43\% average forgetting rate.

 In \cite{9821057}, the authors introduce two approaches, FLwF-1 and FLwF-2, both of which leverage knowledge distillation to transfer knowledge between models.
 In FLwF-1, knowledge distillation is employed to transfer knowledge from the past model of a client (teacher) to its current model (student).
 The distillation loss is computed as the difference between the temperature-scaled logits of the teacher and student models.
 FLwF-2 extends FLwF-1 by introducing a second teacher model: the current server model.
 This allows the client model to benefit from the general knowledge encapsulated in the server model and its own past knowledge.
-The distillation loss for the server model is similarly defined, and the overall loss function for FLwF-2 combines the classification loss, the distillation loss from the past client model, and the distillation loss from the server model:

-where $\alpha$ and $\beta$ are scalar parameters that regulate the influence of each loss term.
-By incorporating knowledge distillation with one or two teacher models, the proposed FLwF approaches aim to mitigate catastrophic forgetting, enabling clients to retain knowledge of previously learned tasks while adapting to new tasks in a continual learning setting.
+The distillation loss for the server model is similarly defined, and the overall loss function for FLwF-2 combines the classification loss, the distillation loss from the past client model, and the distillation loss from the server model.
+By incorporating knowledge distillation with one or two teacher models, the proposed FLwF approaches aim to mitigate catastrophic forgetting, enabling clients to retain knowledge of previously learned tasks while adapting to new tasks in a continual learning setting. {Similarly, the authors in \cite{gai2025mufti} employ a dual-domain knowledge distillation approach.
+For the $t$-th task, the framework uses two teacher models to guide the student model training.
+The inter-domain knowledge distillation loss.
+This loss ensures that the model retains knowledge from previous collaborative training.
+Additionally, the intra-domain knowledge distillation loss is defined similarly to ensure that the model retains knowledge specific to the local domain.
+Combining these losses can effectively balance knowledge across different tasks.}